pfultz2/ZLang/README.md

 Synopsis
 --------

-One problem with macros is that they invade the global namespace, and if we are not careful can inadvertently replace an unrelated token.
+One problem with macros is that they invade the global namespace, and if we are not careful, can inadvertently replace an unrelated token.
 For example, if we were to define a `greet` macro like this:

     #define greet(x) Hello x